ptupitsyn/ptupitsyn.github.io/_posts/2025-12-04-How-Many-Client-Connections-Can-Ignite-Handle.md

 [Apache Ignite](https://ignite.apache.org/) is quite different:
 * Client connections are long-lived, multiplexed, and thread-safe.
 Quite often, a single client connection is enough for the entire application lifetime.
-* On the server side, each client connection has a small memory footprint (tens of KBs).
+* On the server side, each client connection has a small memory footprint (a few KB).

 This approach with cheap long-lived connections provides low latency and great scalability for applications:
 * The connection is always open and responds to queries immediately.